 If suffering from a bacterial infection, they will need to be medicated with antibiotics.
 Try treatments like Seachem Kanaplex or API Sulfa for an external infection.
 For an internal infection, you’ll need medicated food or to soak your betta’s food in medication yourself.

-Remember to remove any carbon filters from your tank before medicating, as they’ll filter out the medication.
+Remember to remove any carbon filters from your aquarium before medicating, as they’ll filter out the medication.

-If in doubt about how to treat a bacterial infection, consult a veterinarian with expertise in pet fish, or failing that a knowledgeable staff member at a reputable local fish store.
+If in doubt about how to treat bacterial infections, consult a veterinarian with expertise in pet fish, or failing that a knowledgeable staff member at a reputable local fish store.

-Sometimes SBD caused by an injury will get better with time, but sometimes the damage will sadly be permanent.
+Sometimes swim bladder disorder caused by an injury will get better with time, but sometimes the damage will sadly be permanent.